Artificial Intelligence

 • Please familiarize yourself with Northeastern University's Academic Integrity Policy

-• Any violation of academic integrity (as outlined by homework policies above) will result in an OSCCR report being filed against you.
+• Any violation of academic integrity (as outlined by all homework policies above) will result in the following penalties:

-• Recognize that most violations are often easily avoided by simply acknowledging any difficulties you may be having with the course, and seeking help from your instructors in a timely fashion.
+• Recognize that most violations are easily avoided by simply acknowledging any difficulties you may be having with the course and seeking help from your professor in a timely fashion.
 We're here to help you learn.

 Classroom Environment